Inqnuam/serverless-aws-lambda/resources/defineConfig.md

 ## Description

-[defineConfig](../src/defineConfig.ts) is a fully typed function provides an interface where you can:
+[defineConfig](../src/defineConfig.ts) is a fully typed function which provides an interface where you can:

 - customize [esbuild](esbuild.md)
 - configure offline server (static path, port, custom routes)